 - White: truth, peace and purity

 - Green: prosperity

-The blue-coloured ‘Ashok Chakra’ with 24 spokes in the flag’s centre represents the cycle of life.
+The blue-colored ‘Ashok Chakra’ with 24 spokes in the flag’s center represents the cycle of life.

-The amended law of the Flag Code of India 2002 states that the tricolour flag can be hoisted in the open at the house of the public day and night.
-There is no restriction on the display of the Indian national flag by members of the general public, educational institutions, private organisations, etc., provided they do so with the dignity and honour of the national flag.
+The amended law of the Flag Code of India 2002 states that the tricolor flag can be hoisted in the open at the house of public day and night.
+There is no restriction on the display of the Indian national flag by members of the general public, educational institutions, private organizations, etc., provided they do so with the dignity and honor of the national flag.

 How is Independence Day celebrated in India?

-Several events are held throughout the nation to mark India’s Independence Day, including flag-raising ceremonies, drills, reciting the National Anthem – Jana Gana Mana and speeches made by the Prime Minister and President of India.
-The main events observed on this particular occasion are the flag-raising ceremony and parade at the Red Fort (a historical monument in India’s capital).
+Several events are held nationwide to mark India’s Independence Day, including flag-raising ceremonies, drills, reciting the National Anthem – Jana Gana Mana and speeches by the Prime Minister and President of India.
+The main events observed on this occasion are the flag-raising ceremony and parade at the Red Fort (a historical monument in India’s capital).

 Every year, the government of India hosts various campaigns throughout the country that lead up to Independence Day.
-This year, on 15 August 2022, the Indian Prime Minister emphasised the ‘Har Ghar Tiranga’ program to encourage Indian citizens to bring home the national flag and hoist it to commemorate the 75th year of India’s independence.
+Last year, on 15 August 2022, the Indian Prime Minister emphasized the ‘Har Ghar Tiranga’ program to encourage Indian citizens to bring home the national flag and hoist it to commemorate the 75th year of India’s independence.

-Although the struggle for India’s freedom was a long haul that took almost 200 years of bloodshed and uprising, Independence Day every year serves as a reminder.
-It gives people a chance to look back on history and understand more about how the nation came to be what it is today.
+Although the struggle for India’s freedom was a long haul that took almost 200 years of bloodshed and uprising, Independence Day every year is a reminder.
+It allows people to look back on history and understand how the nation became what it is today.